Rocky-pup/doggyhole-ws/README.md

 - **Dashboard** - Live metrics and monitoring
 - **Simple Example** - Basic API demonstration

 The browser examples include a standalone `doggyhole-browser.js` client that provides the same API as the Node.js version using native browser WebSocket and EventTarget APIs.
+All event handlers in the browser client also receive `(data, fromClient)` parameters.

 **Quick Start:**
 ```bash